-Command input may span multiple lines for the commands whose names are listed in the parameter app. multilineCommands.
+Command input may span multiple lines for the commands whose names are listed in the parameter app. multiline_commands.
 These commands will be executed only after the user has entered a terminator.
-By default, the command terminators is ;; replacing or appending to the list app.terminators allows different terminators.
+By default, the command terminator is; replacing or appending to the list app.terminators allows different terminators.
 A blank line is always considered a command terminator (cannot be overridden).